crypto101/book/src/exclusive-or.rst

 One-time pads are rarely used for being horribly impractical.
 The key is at least as large as all information you would like transmitted, *put together*.
-Plus, the keys must be exchanged securely, ahead of time, with all people in your communication network.
-We like to communicate securely with everyone on the Internet, and that is a very large number of people.
+Plus, the keys must be exchanged securely, ahead of time, with all people you would like to communicate with.
+We would like to communicate securely with everyone on the Internet, and that is a very large number of people.
 Furthermore, since the keys must consist of truly random data for the security property to hold, key generation is